 2017: Helped to stop an attempt to overturn pesticide bans in Maine municipalities.
 Held another successful Food for Good event highlighting the connection between what we eat and climate change.
-Contributed a chapter to a book based on our Death by Degrees presentation.
-The book, Demystifying Climate Change, will be published before the end of the year.
+Contributed a chapter to a book based on our Death by Degrees presentation – Demystifying Climate Change was published at the end of 2017.